Reading /Videos

 A Yearly Study Plan

 The texts listed here are worth re-reading every year.
-Books to acquire:
+Many of the texts ae provided as PDFs through the links provided.
+Others are books to acquire.

 If you don't understand what you're reading, that's not a problem.
 You needn’t expect to understand, especially at first.
 Maybe you’ll never feel you understand, but that doesn’t mean the study has no value.
 Make what sense of it you can, even if it’s very little, and keep going.
 Trust that as you return to a given text, over and over, it will gradually begin to reveal something of itself.